PSYCHO-PASS: Mandatory Happiness

 Developer: MAGES.
 Inc. , 5pb. | Publisher: NIS America, Inc. | Release Date: 2017 | Genre: Adventure / Visual Novel | Website: Official Website | Purchase: Steam

 Mandatory Happiness was originally released as an Xbox One title in Japan before receiving PS4 and Vita versions.
 It took a little while, but now PC owners can also experience this great title.
-The game presents players with two different characters to choose from, Inspector Nadeshiko Kagatachi and Enforcer Takuma Tsurugi.
+The game presents players with two different characters to choose from: Inspector Nadeshiko Kagatachi and Enforcer Takuma Tsurugi.
 Neither of them appeared in the anime, but they are both memorable characters with their own inner demons to battle.
-Nedeshiko is a capable, but troubled woman who cannot remember her past, and her personality causes some of her co-workers to liken her more to a droid than a human.
-Takumma on the other hand became a latent criminal when the love of his life disappeared.
-His future seemed bleak until he was enlisted by the Public Safety Bureau who make use of people with high crime coefficients as they are better able to understand criminals.
-The duo quickly finds themselves up against a mysterious opponent, called Alpha, who appears to be hell-bent on spreading happiness amongst the population by any means necessary.
+Nedeshiko is a capable but troubled woman who cannot remember her past, and her personality causes some of her co-workers to liken her more to a droid than a human.
+Takumma, on the other hand, became a latent criminal when the love of his life disappeared.
+His future seemed bleak until he was enlisted by the Public Safety Bureau, which makes use of people with high crime coefficients as they are better able to understand criminals.
+The duo quickly finds themselves up against a mysterious opponent called Alpha, who appears to be hell-bent on spreading happiness amongst the population by any means necessary.
 As Alpha’s actions become increasingly deranged, the Bureau has to pull out all stops to uncover what is really going on and put an end to the madness before their own hues are irrevocably tainted.
 As far as storylines go, this one is pretty gripping and kept us engrossed all the way through.

 In addition to being able to see the story unfold from different perspectives, depending on who you choose as the protagonist, the game also presents you with a series of choices throughout the story.
 These choices can make the story branch and ultimately lead you to one of the many endings in the game.

 This adds a lot of replay value to an already lengthy game, so anyone who wants to see everything it has to offer should be prepared to put in some time.
-Although we weren’t’ familiar with the original anime, we had no trouble following the story in the game.
-The game does use a lot of unfamiliar terms, but thanks to a handy “tips” section which serves as a dictionary you can refresh your memory or check out their meanings at any time.
+Although we weren’t familiar with the original anime, we had no trouble following the story in the game.
+The game uses many unfamiliar terms, but thanks to a handy “tips” section which serves as a dictionary, you can refresh your memory or check out their meanings at any time.
 About the only criticism about the story is that it features some overly obvious foreshadowing, but this doesn’t detract from the experience too much.
-We really like the fact that your character’s hue plays an important role in the story and neglecting to do something to improve it when offered the opportunity can alter the way things play out.
+We really like that your character’s hue plays an essential role in the story, and neglecting to do something to improve it when offered the opportunity can alter how things play out.

-All of the characters in PSYCHO-PASS are voiced in Japanese and the overall quality of the audio is very good.
-The soundtrack is mostly mellow, but there are also a couple of tracks that are a bit faster for when the action ramps up.
+All of the characters in PSYCHO-PASS are voiced in Japanese, and the overall quality of the audio is very good.
+The soundtrack is mostly mellow, but a couple of tracks are a bit faster for when the action ramps up.
 Everything from the background music to sound effects and individual voices can be adjusted separately, which is always a welcome feature in a visual novel.

-There are a lot of visual novels currently on Steam that deal with whimsical or lighthearted topics, so it is refreshing to play a title that has more of an edge.
-From what we can tell PSYCHO-PASS is not quite as dark or disturbing as its anime counterpart, though, which is bound to disappoint some fans of the series.
-However, it is still a very enjoyable title and made a big enough impression on us that we went on to seek out the anime to watch.
-As such, we can heartily recommend it to fans of the genre looking for a title that has a bit more substance and content than what can usually be found on Steam.
+There are a lot of visual novels currently on Steam that deal with whimsical or lighthearted topics, so it is refreshing to play a title with more of an edge.
+From what we can tell, PSYCHO-PASS is not quite as dark or disturbing as its anime counterpart, though, which is bound to disappoint some fans of the series.
+However, it is still a very enjoyable title, and it made a big enough impression on us that we went on to seek out the anime to watch.
+As such, we recommend it to fans of the genre looking for a title with more substance and content than what can usually be found on Steam.

 System Requirements